Sofala: Portuguese arrival

 Portuguese explorer and spy Pêro da Covilhã, travelling overland disguised as an Arab merchant, was the first European known to have visited Sofala in 1489.
 His secret report to Lisbon identified Sofala's role as a gold emporium (although by this time, the gold trade was quite diminished from its heyday).
 In 1501 Sofala was scouted from the sea and its location determined by captain Sancho de Tovar.
 In 1502, Pedro Afonso de Aguiar (others say Vasco da Gama himself) led the first Portuguese ships into Sofala harbor.

 Aguiar (or Gama) sought out an audience with the ruling sheikh Isuf of Sofala (Yçuf in Barros Çufe in Goes).
 At the time, Isuf was engaged in a quarrel with Kilwa.
 The minister Emir Ibrahim had deposed and murdered the legitimate Sultan al-Fudail of Kilwa, and seized power for himself.
 Isuf of Sofala refused to recognize the usurper and was looking for a way to shake off Kilwa's lordship and chart an independent course for Sofala.
 The Portuguese, with their powerful ships, seemed to provide the key.
 At any rate, the elderly sheikh Isuf realized it would be better to make allies rather than enemies out of them, and agreed to a commercial and alliance treaty with the Kingdom of Portugal.

 This was followed upon in 1505 when Pêro de Anaia (part of the 7th Armada) was granted permission by sheikh Isuf to erect a factory and fortress near the city.
 Fort São Caetano of Sofala was the second Portuguese fort in East Africa (the first, at Kilwa, was built only a few months earlier).
 Anaia used stone imported for the purpose from Europe.
 (It was subsequently reused for construction of Beira's cathedral.)

 The Portuguese fort did not last very long.
 Much of the garrison was quickly decimated by fevers (probably malaria).
-In late 1507, the new Portuguese captain of Sofala, Vasco Gomes de Abreu, captured the nearby island of Mozambique.
+In late 1507, the new Portuguese captain of Sofala, Vasco Gomes de Abreu, captured the island of Mozambique.
 Gradually, much of the Sofala garrison, officers and operations were transferred to the island, reducing Fort Sofala to a mere outpost.
 Nonetheless, colonial governors of Portuguese Mozambique would continue to bear 'Captain of Sofala' as their primary official title.